 Through our partnership with ODISSEI, we’re very excited to announce the start of ASReview Academy.
 The place where you can learn all you need to know about using ASReview to speed up your systematic review!

 “I like the questions and discussion on whether or not additional info should be shown during the screening like authors, journal names, or publication year.
 Showing this information might seem useful, but might also introduce bias during screening.
-During the workshop, we explain in much detail why ASReview doesn’t need this information.”
+During the Q&A sessions, we explain in much detail why ASReview doesn’t need this information.”

 – Felix Weijdema, Information Specialist at Utrecht University